 Long-term Care Quality

 The final area we rated was long-term care.
 This nursing home received a poor grade of F in this category.
 When facilities receive this kind of grade in long-term care it is typically a bad sign for resident care and it may indicate that the place is not as well-staffed.
 In addition to assessing the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated against pneumonia.
-We were a bit alarmed this nursing home vaccinated a relatively low 79.710144 percent of its residents.
-Surprisingly, this place was actually able to limit hospitalizations.
-With only 0 hospitalizations per one thousand long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
-This is its best score in this category.
+This nursing home administered the vaccine to 92.46231 percent of its residents.
+This is a bit below what we were hoping for but still a respectable percentage.
+To our surprise, this place was actually able to limit hospitalizations.
+With just 0.01 hospitalizations per one thousand long-term resident days, this facility has less hospitalizations than most nursing homes.
+This is its best feature in this category.

 Rating Over Time